Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_sagemaker_canvas_with_snowflake_for_genai/getting_started_with_sagemaker_canvas_with_snowflake_for_genai.md

 ## Set Up Sagemaker Canvas
 Duration: 10

-Open up your Sagemaker Canvas application and click on the datasets blade on the left side then click create in the upper left and select a tabular dataset then name the dataset "loan-data" and click create.
+Open up your Sagemaker Canvas application and click on the datasets blade (this is changing to the Data Preparation blade soon) on the left side then click create in the upper left and select a tabular dataset then name the dataset "loan-data" and click create.
 ![](assets/canvas-create-dataset.png)

 Navigate to the Data Source menu at the top left and select Snowflake as the data source you will then populate your Snowflake AccountID and utilize username and password to connect to Snowflake.
 The connection should look similar to this.